How Long Can Anxiety Attacks Last And How Do I Cope With Them?

 Symptoms of an anxiety attack can vary, but may include the following:

-*If you are experiencing these symptoms for the first time and are concerned, you may be having more than a panic attack.
+*If you are experiencing shortness of breath or chest pain for the first time and are concerned, you may be having more than a panic attack.
 Call 911 or proceed to your nearest emergency room.

 Symptoms of an anxiety attack vary from person to person and may be different each time.
 While symptoms can be intense and terrifying in the moment, anxiety attacks are not life-threatening.
 You can’t die from an anxiety attack, and it can’t hurt you.
 Still, they can be incredibly difficult to experience.